We connect our Peace Corps community to promote appreciation of and service to the people of the Dominican Republic

 - 1 Community Water Catchment System

-Program Support Fund (PSF)
+The Dominican Committee and Program Support Fund

 The Treasurer’s Report